InfraBlockchain/infrablockchain-antelope/contracts/yx.dcontract/README.md

 # Abtract
-* This system contract provides the infrastructure for creation of digital contracts and digital signing service for them.
+* This Yosemite contract provides the infrastructure for creation of digital contracts and digital signing service for them.
-* The name of the system contract is `yx.dcontract`.
+* The name is `yx.dcontract`.

 # Digital Signing
 * The features related to digital signing are part of public key cryptography.